Trellis-Logic/triton-jetson-demo/README.md

   * The triton server should note a changed version.
   * The pipeline should continue running, now with the updated model.
   * The version reported by `get_model_stats.sh` will match the version of the newly loaded model.

+# Artificially corrupting a model

+In order to more obviosly show the difference in model reload, you can use the `clobber_model.py` script to corrupt one of the input models.

+* Run the clobber_model.py script to corrupt the model weights, passing a path to the ngc_models download .onnx file.
+* Re-generate the model.plan file using the trtexec function in the download_and_convert_to_plan script.